sp94/Peacock.jl/paper/paper.md

 aid others to reproduce and extend existing work.

-Photonic crystals are also a promising platform for exotic materials known as photonic topological insulators, the photonic analogue of the electronic topological insulator for which the 2016 Nobel Prize in Physics was awarded.
+Photonic crystals are also a promising platform for exotic materials known as photonic topological insulators [kane2005z,kane2005quantum,bernevig2006quantum], the photonic analogue of the electronic topological insulator [@wu2015scheme, blanco2019engineering] for which the 2016 Nobel Prize in Physics was awarded.
-To our knowledge, `Peacock.jl` is the only open source software that includes built-in methods to identify topological photonic crystals using Wilson loops.
+`Peacock.jl` includes built-in methods to identify topological photonic crystals using Wilson loops [@blanco2020tutorial], for which open source implementations have been lacking.

 # Acknowledgements